CodePushGo/website/src/content/blog/en/capgo-integration-with-github-actions-guide.md

 ### Maintenance Tips

--   Use [Capgo analytics](https://capgo.app/dp/) to monitor update success rates.
+-   Use [CodePushGo analytics](https://capgo.app/dp/) to monitor update success rates.
 -   Enable automatic rollbacks for updates that might cause issues.
 -   Test pull requests (PRs) using channel selectors for better control.
--   Keep your workflow updated with the latest Capgo CLI commands.
+-   Keep your workflow updated with the latest CodePushGo CLI commands.

-For high-priority deployments, take advantage of Capgo's error tracking to spot potential issues early.
+For high-priority deployments, take advantage of CodePushGo's error tracking to spot potential issues early.
 If something goes wrong, the rollback feature allows you to revert to a stable version quickly, minimizing disruption.
 These practices will help keep your deployments running smoothly as you move closer to production.

 ## Conclusion

 ### Key Highlights

-Capgo's integration with GitHub Actions simplifies the deployment process for [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/), delivering major benefits to development teams.
+CodePushGo's integration with GitHub Actions simplifies the deployment process for [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/), delivering major benefits to development teams.
 With an 82% global success rate for updates and 95% of active users receiving updates within 24 hours [\[1\]](https://capgo.app/), this solution stands out for its efficiency.

 Here are some standout features:

 -   **Automated Workflows**: By configuring workflows directly in GitHub Actions, there's no need for external CI/CD hosting.
 This approach cuts operational costs, saving about $26,100 over five years compared to alternatives like AppFlow [\[1\]](https://capgo.app/).
 -   **Fast Deployment**: Updates can be pushed instantly, bypassing app store delays.
--   **Strong Security**: End-to-end encryption ensures updates are delivered securely, while Capgo's channel system allows for controlled, staged rollouts.
+-   **Strong Security**: End-to-end encryption ensures updates are delivered securely, while CodePushGo's channel system allows for controlled, staged rollouts.

 These features pave the way for more tailored solutions and improved performance, explored further below.

 ### Advanced Strategies

-To get the most out of your Capgo and GitHub Actions integration, explore these advanced tactics:
+To get the most out of your CodePushGo and GitHub Actions integration, explore these advanced tactics:

--   **Custom API Workflows**: Use Capgo's public API to design deployment workflows that fit your team's specific needs.
+-   **Custom API Workflows**: Use CodePushGo's public API to design deployment workflows that fit your team's specific needs.
 This can enable white-label experiences and seamless integration with your current tools [\[1\]](https://capgo.app/).
--   **[Channel-Based Releases](https://capgo.app/docs/webapp/channels/)**: Optimize your deployment process by using Capgo's channel features for staged and controlled updates.
+-   **[Channel-Based Releases](https://capgo.app/docs/webapp/channels/)**: Optimize your deployment process by using CodePushGo's channel features for staged and controlled updates.
--   **Optimized Performance**: Utilize Capgo's partial updates to reduce bandwidth usage and speed up updates.
+-   **Optimized Performance**: Utilize CodePushGo's partial updates to reduce bandwidth usage and speed up updates.
 With 23.5 million updates delivered across 750 production apps [\[1\]](https://capgo.app/), the system has proven its capability to handle large-scale demands.

-For even better results, consider using Capgo's self-hosting options or custom API setups.
+For even better results, consider using CodePushGo's self-hosting options or custom API setups.
 Check earlier sections for detailed setup and testing instructions to fully implement these strategies.